 Compared to non-pregnant women, pregnant women are more likely to develop pyelonephritis.
 This is due to physiological changes during pregnancy that can interfere with the flow of urine.
 Normally, the ureters drain urine from the kidney into the bladder and out of the body through the urethra.
-But, during pregnancy, the high concentration of the hormone progesterone can inhibit contraction of these drainage ducts.
-Also, as the uterus becomes enlarged during pregnancy, it can compress the ureters.
+But, during pregnancy, the high concentration of the hormone progesterone can slow these drainage ducts.
+As the uterus becomes enlarged during pregnancy, it can compress the ureters.
 These changes can lead to problems with proper drainage of the urine from the kidneys, causing the urine to remain stagnant.
 As a result, bacteria in the bladder, rather than being washed out of the system, may migrate to the kidneys and cause infection.
 The Escherichia coli (E. Coli) bacterium is the usual culprit.
 Other bacteria-such as Klebsiella pneumoniae, Proteus species, and staphylococci-can also cause kidney infections.
 About 75 to 80% of cases of pyelonephritis occur on the right side, 10 to 15% are left-sided, and about 10% are bilateral.

 Typically, the first symptoms of pyelonephritis are a high fever, chills, and pain on both sides of the lower back.
 In some cases, this infection causes nausea and vomiting.
 Urinary symptoms are also common, including: